martin-888/spotify-playlist-downloader/README.md

 5. After the access token is saved, run the downloader:

    ```
-   ts-node download-spotify-playlist.ts
+   npm start
    ```

-   This will start downloading the tracks from your specified playlist in .env file.
+   This will start downloading the tracks from your specified playlist in the .env file.